Back to Blog

 All of this runs locally.
 Your memories, your corrections, your patterns — they stay on your machine.
 No cloud.
 No telemetry.
 Works offline.

-The system gets better because you used it.
-Not because a million other people did.
-What works for you might not work for anyone else.
-That's fine.
-That's the point.
+The system gets better because you used it — not because a million other people did.
+What works for you might not work for anyone else, and that's the point.

 The Bigger Picture

 But memory isn't just storage.
-Real memory is shaped by experience.
-The things that helped you stick around.
-The things that failed fade away.
+The things that helped stick around.
+The things that failed fade.
+That's not philosophy — it's what makes a system actually useful over time.

-Outcome learning enables exactly this.
-Not just remembering facts.
-Remembering what worked.
+Outcome learning does exactly this: not just remembering facts, but remembering what worked.

 Try It